CONABIO/antares3/docs/cluster.rst

 	echo "export mount_point=/LUSTRE_compartido" >> /home/ubuntu/.profile

-2. Create an Autoscaling group of AWS.
+2. Configure an Autoscaling group of AWS.

 Once created the AMI of step 1, we use the following bash script to configure an autoscaling group tagged with **Key**: ``Type`` and **Value**: ``Node-dask-sge``.
 See `Tagging Autoscaling groups and Instances`_